Free Historic Tour of Ushuaia: Prisoners' Road and Nahiara Waterfall

 Join the Prisoners' Route in Ushuaia and discover a quiet forest trail once used by convicts.
 Enjoy the fresh air, the tranquility of the surroundings, and a unique glimpse into the city's past.
 Don't miss it!

-The tour is divided into two parts, the first one lasts 30/35 minutes on foot, it crosses part of the Ushuaia forest and allows to know a bit of history of the city, since the train of the prisoners used to pass through there, until 1949, cutting and transporting firewood to supply the city and the Presidio.
-Also, you can appreciate the surrounding and nearby nature of the place, with abundant vegetation: lengas, willows and several other species of trees, bushes and wild plants.
+A tour divided into 3 parts, the first part lasts 30/35 minutes, crosses part of the forest of Ushuaia and allows to know a bit of history of the city, since there, until 1949, passed the train of prisoners, who cut and transported firewood to supply the city and the Presidio.
+The surrounding and nearby nature of the place is appreciated, with abundant vegetation: lengas, willows and several other species of trees, bushes and wild plants.
 You can see or hear some species of birds and sometimes some foxes.
-It is a very peaceful place to walk, with clean and fresh air, without disturbing noises.
-The second part of the journey takes 30 minutes and goes to the meeting point, but returning through quiet neighborhoods, seeing other points of interest: Monte Susana, Beagle Channel, Port of Ushuaia.
-I recommend wearing warm clothes and waterproof footwear, as there may be puddles of water and mud.
-In every season of the year, this road has its charm, which makes it a very photographable place.
-Motorcycles, scooters, cars, etc. The highlight of the walk is that you can still see some of the sleepers of the small train tracks!
+It is a superb place to walk, with clean and fresh air, without disturbing noises.
+The second part of the walk takes 30 minutes, and goes to the "Nahiara" waterfall, a waterfall in the middle of the forest, at the foot of Cerro Bridges.
+Points of interest: Mount Susana, Beagle Channel, Airport, Kartódromo, Bridges Hill.
+The third part of the journey takes 30 minutes and goes to the meeting point, but returning through quiet neighborhoods, seeing other points of interest: Mount Olivia, Port, Cruises, very nice houses.
+Wear trekking clothes and shoes.
+Very photographic places.
+You can still see some sleepers of the small train tracks

 Included